rbcan/MARsym_paper/README.md

 - LowCovGenes_$sample - *list with low-coverage genes*
 - LowCovGenes_noHypo_$sample - *list with low-coverage genes, excluding hypothetical proteins*
 - $ref.plots.pdf - * plots with coverage distribution of genes*

+--

+If you find these workflows useful and use some of them in your study, please cite the following manuscript and the studies that developed the bioinformatic tools within the workflow:
+Ansorge, R., Romano, S., Sayavedra, L., Kupczok, A., Tegetmeyer, H. E., Dubilier, N., Petersen, J., *in prep*